 With No Inflation in Sight, Why the Inflation Debate?

 (Bloomberg) -- It’s a question that divides the financial world: Is inflation returning?
 One camp contends that governments’ no-expense-spared response to Covid-19 has put developed economies on course for rising prices on a scale unseen in decades.
 The other says the pandemic hasn’t altered the dynamics of the past dozen years or so when deflation, rather than overheating, has been the big threat.
-A surge in inflation would pressure authorities to curtail pandemic relief efforts, strain workers trying to keep up with household bills and risk eroding more than $40 trillion of retirement savings.
-There’s been little sign of such a surge, and most economists aren’t expecting one, yet global markets have priced in inflation accelerating to multiyear highs.
+There’s been little sign of a surge in price gains, and most economists aren’t expecting one, yet global markets have priced in inflation accelerating to multiyear highs.
 Those expectations have been spurred by the U.S. Federal Reserve’s new determination to allow inflation to run higher during recoveries and the prospect of more stimulus spending under U.S. President Joe Biden.
-The data that will ultimately settle the question could take years to trickle in, leaving investors and the public to weigh the arguments.
 Here are some of the arguments for and against a return of inflation:

 Case for Inflation: Money Supply